Students are responsible for tracking their progress toward graduation.

 If you do not apply for graduation by the above stated deadline, you will be charged a late fee and may have your graduation delayed.
 Students are able to renew their graduation application once without penalty.
 Graduation applications will not be accepted more than one year in advance.

-The Degree Audit Reporting System (DARS) is the official clearance tool for graduation.
-You, along with the academic advisor must ensure that your DARS report is clear (all green) in order for the Registrar’s Office, Graduation Division to award a degree.
+The My Degree Dashboard is the official clearance tool for graduation.
+You, along with the academic advisor must ensure that your audit report is clear (all green) in order for the Registrar’s Office, Graduation Division to award a degree.
 This means that all requirements have been completed and any exceptions have been entered by final grading deadlines.
 Students who finish work after the semester’s completion MUST reapply for graduation for a future semester.

 The catalog year is important in this process.
 The catalog year reflects the date you declared your major or the year agreed upon by you and your advisor.
-The catalog year determines the set of requirements that need to be complete via the DARS report for graduation clearance.
+The catalog year determines the set of requirements that need to be complete via the degree audit report for graduation clearance.

 - Request for Supervisory Committee